This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 A very forgiving recipe

-The best thing about this recipe is that it doesn’t need you to be extremely accurate.
+The best thing about this no knead bread is that it doesn’t need you to be extremely accurate.
 Don’t have a scale?
 No problem.
 You can use regular tea mugs.

 Timing is quite flexible as well.
 The proving time can vary, and the quality of the bread won’t be compromised.
 As long as you let your bread prove between 4 and 12 hours, your bread will come out perfectly.
 The only part of the timing that needs to be quite exact is the baking itself.